ssjshields/pz-toolbox/README.md

 # Expanded Server Hosting
 • Backup saves on server boot & shutdown

-• Force Steam_appID on launch - (If ran from the Steam library, the incorrect app ID is inserted which bricks the server- if mods are enabled)
+• Force Steam_appID on launch - (If ran from the Steam library, the incorrect app ID is inserted which bricks the server while mods are enabled)

 • CMD window now has a title: "Project Zomboid Dedicated Server" - (Previously "CMD.exe")